ethanyuwang/Buzmo/README.md

 or at least one given topic words (two different types of searches).
 The default set of topic words is the set of topic words associated with the user.~~

+* ~~Request to join friend circle: Once a new user (email address) is found, send a request to be a friend of that user.~~

+* --Manager mode--

 * Search for users: search criteria include a combination of email address, one or more matching topic words, most recent posting is within the last n days (n ≤ 7), n or more number of messaged posted within the last 7 days.

-* ~~Request to join friend circle: Once a new user (email address) is found, send a request to be a friend of that user.~~

 * Summary reports: Every 7 days there will be a usage summer report generated.
 The report include during the 7 day period, total number of new messages, total number of message reads, average number of new